michaelgruczel/mongo-db-tutorial/README.md

 # mongo db tutorial

-# this is a very simple mongo db tutorial by examples
+# this is a very simple mongo-db tutorial by examples

 ## chapter 0: How to install Mongo

-I will skip this, please read the documentation for your operation system at http://docs.mongodb.org/manual/.
+I will skip this, please read the documentation for your operating system at http://docs.mongodb.org/manual/.

-This project contains a vagrant box with mongo and jav (needed fo later examples).
+This project contains a vagrant box with mongo and java (needed for later examples).
 So you need vagrant and virtual box and all you have to do is:

 * vagrant up